Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 Bossk

-IG-88 (Shown below)
+IG-88

-4-LOM
+4-LOM (not shown)

 Hasbro made fans wait quite awhile for Bossk to join the collection.
 Thankfully Hasbro did an awesome job on this doll and included many details in the costume and sculpting.
 The only drawback to this doll is that his outfit is not removable.
 The ends of the sleeves are attached to the arm.
 I also find the feet could have been a tad bigger and the legs a touch taller.
 In any case, this is an awesome 12-inch doll and I'm really glad to have him in my collection!

 I was happy to learn in March 2023 that Bossk is now worth over $100 in the original box!
 Back in 2000 I stepped up and payed $55 for him new from the store, which was quite pricey for a mass produced 12 inch doll in those days.
 I remember feeling like I had been ripped off, having allowed my enthusiasm to get the better of me for paying such an amount.
 So my buyers remorse has now been completely vindicated!
-Of course, I opened the box and took him out, so he's not worth top dollar, but I've taken good care of him and he's still pretty Minty so I think he's still worth a lot more than what I had paid.
+Of course, I opened the box and took him out, so he's not worth top dollar, but I've taken good care of him and he's still pretty Minty so I think he's still worth more than what I had originally paid.

 Oddly enough, Bossk was the last doll I bought for this collection new from the store.
 Since then any additions I've made to this collection have been bought second hand at nostalgia shows.
 I found this series to be quite challenging to collect, and frustrating.
 There were many special sets that were only available in the United States which, at the time, I had no hope of getting.
 Also, many individually packaged dolls were repackaged with other dolls or creatures: therefore I was never certain if I should by the individual dolls, as I didn't want to end up buying doubles.